 The next figure is for a simply supported beam, similar to the first case, but this time a bracing is added in the middle of the span.
 So, in this case, we have three bracings, at the left side, middle side, and at right edge.
 The middle bracing is located at a distance =L/2 from the left support.

 The uniformly distributed Load =W as Ultimate load Kips/Ft, for that case the cb-bending coefficient value is =1.30.

 The third case if for a simply supported beam with a concentrated load acting in the middle, the cb-bending coefficient value for this case is =1.32, for two bracings only.

 The fourth case is for a Simply supported beam, similar to the third case, but with three bracings.
 The acting concentrated load is Pult.
-The cb-bending coefficient for this case is 1.67.
+The Cb-bending coefficient-moment gradient for this case is 1.67.

 For statically indeterminate structures we have a Fixed end beam under W-ult as uniform load, with two bracings at the two edges, the CB-bending coefficient value is 2.38.

 For the same beam but with three bracings we have the CB -bending coefficient value is =2.38.